 October 32, 3495

 A conversation with Myt-Sentril of Vos

-Ed. – Myt-Sentril.
+Ed.–Myt-Sentril.
 It is a pleasure to finally meet you.
-Part of your fee for publishing here includes my input as editor during this interview, even for the self-published works, we would usually make suggestions for improvement.
+Part of your fee for publishing here includes my input as editor during this interview.
+We provide this service, even for the self-published works, and usually make suggestions for improvement.
 This is our policy and helps to further our reputation as a publisher of quality work.
 I, however, must admit that I do not have any suggestions for your text.
 In fact, we have already begun to print it and it should be ready in two weeks.
-I invited you to this interview to satisfy our obligation but I was intensely curious about you after reading your manuscript.
+I invited you to this interview to satisfy our obligation but I was also intensely curious about you after reading your manuscript.
 Would you mind if I asked you a few questions and that it was recorded?

-Ed. – Remarkable.
+Ed.–Remarkable.
 I was struck, after only a few pages, by your writing.
-I’ve read the book twice and found it is — although the strangest collection of poetry I have ever read — still an interesting work.
+I’ve read the book twice and found it is–although the strangest collection of poetry I have ever read–a fascinating work.
 It was easy to get caught up in the prophetic format, even for someone as jaded as I am after thirty years in the business.
-This is no Utopian future here — there are terrible disasters like the end of our own Hilburn Dynasty and the horrific rise and fall of this ‘Tiddan’ Empire.
-It’s all told in so plausible a voice.
+This is no utopian future here–there are terrible disasters like the end of our own Hilburn Dynasty and the horrific rise and fall of the bloody empire that replaces it.
+Yet told in so plausible a voice.

 But I would like to know why you decided to publish this book with the title ‘Prophecies’?
 Isn’t that title dangerous?
 Some may believe you wish to set yourself up as a Prophet.

 MS–Oh I know that no one will think me a prophet at all until long after I’m dead.
 Not until the prophecies start revealing themselves.
 You see, between you and I, this isn’t a work of fiction.
 This book is called ‘Prophecies’ because that’s exactly what it contains.